 Fashion Industry Example: This one is rampant in the fashion industry!
 Many brands will use words like “conscious”, “eco-friendly”, or “ethical” and provide zero details about how they are any of these things.

 How to Spot it: Look for as many details as possible when brands make statements about their eco-friendliness.
 It’s not enough for a brand to say made from “sustainable fabric”.
 Look at what fabric it is.
 For instance, some brands with say eco vegan leather, when actually they’re using toxic PVC made from petroleum.
 Yes, it’s vegan — but it’s certainly not sustainable.

 Or when a brand says natural fibers, be sure to check which fibers are being used and what percentage of the piece is made from those natural fibers.

 Also, natural isn’t always eco-friendly.
-For example, natural cotton can still have some serious environmental problems.
+For example, most cotton is grown with industrial chemical-intensive agricultural practices.

 Some earth-minded natural fibers are organic cotton, hemp, and linen.
 It’s still important to consider how those fibers were processed, but just looking at the fabric content on a product description page or garment tag is a good place to start.